NobodysNightmare/screeps-ai/README.md

 ## TODOs

-* Use links
-    * ... to move energy to controller
-    * ... to collect energy from remote mines at room border
+* Use links to collect energy from remote mines at room border
 * Better defense mechanics
     * towers should attack target picked by defense aspect
     * defense aspect should actually "think" about which target to pick